moby/moby/docs/sources/articles/dockerfile_best-practices.md

 being put into the image are examined.
 Specifically, a checksum is done of the file(s) and then that checksum is used during the cache lookup.
 If anything has changed in the file(s), including its metadata, then the cache is invalidated.
+The last-modified and last-accessed times of the file(s) are not considered in these checksums.

 * Aside from the `ADD` and `COPY` commands cache checking will not look at the files in the container to determine a cache match.
 For example, when processing